 Daniel Renfrew, Ph.D.

 Daniel Renfrew is Professor of Anthropology at West Virginia University.
 He received a Ph.D. in anthropology from Binghamton University, State University of New York in 2007.
-Dr. Renfrew joined the WVU faculty in Fall 2008 after a year as a Visiting Assistant Professor of Anthropology at Towson University.
-He currently serves as Associate Editor of the Journal of Latin American and Caribbean Anthropology (JLACA).
-He is also a faculty affiliate with the Grupo CSIC de Antropología y Ambiente ( Sectorial Commission of Scientific Research on Anthropology and the Environment), Universidad de la República, Uruguay.
+He currently serves on the editorial boards of the Latin American journals Journal of Latin American and Caribbean Anthropology (JLACA) and Interversar.
+He is also a faculty affiliate with the Grupo CSIC de Antropología y Ambiente (Sectorial Commission of Scientific Research on Anthropology and the Environment), at the Universidad de la República, Uruguay.

 Dr. Renfrew’s research interests span the environmental, urban, critical medical and political anthropology sub-fields, and his research draws from and contributes to interdisciplinary scholarship on social movements, science and technology studies, political ecology, and Latin American studies.
-His research has focused in particular on anthropological and political ecological analyses of environmental conflicts.
-Throughout his career he has published widely on issues related to: urban industrial contamination and environmental justice; global cities and urban socio-spatial restructuring; social and workers’ movements; water politics surrounding privatization; neoliberalism, resource extraction and environmental conflicts in Latin America and the United States; sports, race and nationalism; and the art and politics of Uruguayan Carnival.
 Dr. Renfrew’s ongoing research agenda focuses on anthropological and political ecological analyses of toxic exposures and environmental conflicts, examining two general themes: 1) toxics, health and environmental justice; and 2) the political ecology of resource extraction and conservation.
 Following long term research on lead poisoning in Montevideo, which culminated in the book Life without Lead: Contamination, Crisis, and Hope in Uruguay, he is currently engaged in two major research projects.
 The first is a collaborative, multi-sited ethnographic study, funded by the Wenner Gren Foundation for Anthropological Research, of community responses to PFAS contamination in the mid-Ohio River Valley and Upper Great Lakes regions of the United States.
 The second continues research in Uruguay, critically focusing on “green extractivism” through analysis of the interstices of extractive development and biodiversity conservation within Uruguay’s plantation forestry/pulp industry complex.

 Selected Publications